Protide: Development

-The first demonstration of the ProTide approach was made in 1992, when the efficacy of aryloxy phosphates and phosphoramidates was noted.
+The first demonstration of the ProTide approach was made in 1992, when the efficiency of aryloxy phosphates and phosphoramidates was noted.
 In particular, diaryl phosphates were prepared from zidovudine (AZT) using simple phosphorochloridate chemistry.
 For the first time, the anti-HIV activity of these phosphate derivatives of AZT exceeded that of the parent nucleoside in some cases.
-Moreover, while AZT was almost inactive (EC50 100μM) in the JM cell line, the substituted diaryl phosphate was 10-times more active (EC50 10μM).
-At the time, it was considered that JM was AZT-insensitive due to poor phosphorylation.
+Moreover, while AZT was almost inactive (EC50 100μM) in the JM cell line, the substituted diaryl phosphate was 10 times more active (EC50 10μM).
+At the time, JM was considered AZT-insensitive due to poor phosphorylation.
 It later emerged that an AZT-efflux pump was the source of this poor AZT sensitivity.
-However, the conclusion remains valid that the diaryl phosphate was more able to retain activity in the JM cell line, and that this may imply a (small) degree of intracellular phosphate delivery.
-The electron-withdrawing power of the p-nitro groups and putative enhancements in aryl leaving group ability was suggested as the major driving force of this SAR.
+However, the conclusion remains valid that the diaryl phosphate was more able to retain activity in the JM cell line and that this may imply a (small) degree of intracellular phosphate delivery.
+The electron-withdrawing power of the p-nitro groups and putative enhancements in aryl leaving group ability were suggested as the major driving force of this SAR.

-Subsequently, a series of aryloxy phosphoramidates of AZT was prepared with various p-aryl substituents and several amino acids.
-Compounds were only studied in the AZT-resistant JM cell line to probe potential (implied) AZT-monophosphate release, and the alanine phosphoramidate emerged as strikingly effective.
-In HIV-1 infected JM all cultures, AZT was inhibitory at 100μM, while the phenyl methoxy alaninyl phosphoramidate was active at 0.8μM.
+Subsequently, a series of aryloxy phosphoramidates of AZT were prepared with various p-aryl substituents and several amino acids.
+These compounds were studied exclusively in the AZT-resistant JM cell line to explore potential (implied) AZT-monophosphate release, with the alanine phosphoramidate proving to be exceptionally effective.
+In all HIV-1 infected JM cultures, AZT was inhibited at a concentration of 100μM, while the phenyl methoxy alaninyl phosphoramidate was active at 0.8μM.
 This was taken as the first evidence of a successful nucleotide delivery.
-It was also noted that in other series there was a marked preference for alanine over leucine (10-fold) and glycine (>100-fold).
-Moreover, while electron-withdrawing aryl substitution had been noted to be very effective in the diaryl systems, it was detrimental here.
+It was also noted that in other series, there was a marked preference for alanine over leucine (10-fold) and glycine (>100-fold).
+Furthermore, although electron-withdrawing aryl substitution had proven highly effective in diaryl systems, it was detrimental in this context.
 Para fluoro substitution had a slight adventitious effect, but not significantly so, while para-nitro substitution led to a 100-fold loss of activity.
-In a subsequent study, the range of aryl substituents was extended and compounds were studied in true TK+ (thymidine kinase competent) and TK- (thymidine kinase deficient) cell lines.
+In a subsequent study, the range of aryl substituents was expanded, and compounds were tested in both TK+ (thymidine kinase competent) and TK- (thymidine kinase deficient) cell lines.
 None of the phosphoramidates retained the high (2–4 nM) potency of AZT in TK-competent cell lines (CEM and MT-4) against either HIV-1 or HIV-2.
 However, while AZT lost all of its activity in the TK- deficient cell line CEM/TK-, most of the phosphoramidates retained antiviral activity, thus being ca >10–35-fold more active than AZT in this assay.
 Again, alanine emerged as an important component, with the glycine analogue being inactive in HIV-infected CEM/TK- all cultures.
 In this assay, leucine and phenylalanine were as effective as alanine, although they were less so in CEM/TK+ assays.
 Thus, the parent phenyl methoxy alanyl phosphoramidate emerged as an important lead compound.